 6) Competitions - The partner institution could offer 1 free upgrade for their course and allow us to host a competition for them in our social media channels to increase visibility of the course.

 7) PR - We encourage partners to promote their courses by writing and sending a press release to the media.
-If a partner decides to send a press release about a course, please send the press release to our Comms team (firstname.lastname@example.org) a few days in advance so we can approve it.
+If you decide to send a press release about a course, please share it with your Partnership Manager a few days in advance so they can approve it.

 Following on from the above steps, one of the most relevant and significant ways of marketing courses is to make good use of your own networks to communicate with potential learners and encourage them to share your courses with colleagues, family and friends.

 Here are a few ideas of what activities and what channels you can use: